privcast/secret-network-proposal/README.md

 ## Problem

 Currently there is no solution to create private polls in farcaster.
 Private polls are necessary to create an environment where the users can vote and voice their opinions without revealing their identity.
 Privacy preserved polls are crucial in creating a social media platform of the new internet where the data privacy and data ownership is of utmost importance.
-There is a need for a permissionless and transparent system with a UX that is similar to the existing solutions so that users don't have friction in using this new solution for mass adoption.
+There is a need for a permissionless and transparent system with a UX that is similar to the existing solutions so that users don't have friction in using this new solution.

 ## Solution

-Private polls is facilitated by Trusted Execution Environments, managing the private states in Secret Smart contracts.
+Private polls is facilitated by Trusted Execution Environments, by computing the private states in Secret Smart contracts.
+Users will vote on polls by encypting their votes using their encryption keys.
 Our application will be built using Next.js framework.
-We will be using Frames.js/Base on chain kit to build our frames and request signatures directly from the frame.
-We will use secret.js that relays transactions along with the user signature for the vote using the developer wallet.
+We will be using Frames.js/Base on chain kit to build our frames and request transactions directly from the frame.
+We will use secret.js that relays transactions along with the voter signature using the developer wallet.

 ## Description

-PrivCast will be a native secret dApp.
+PrivCast will have an EVM smart contract and Secret Smart contract.
 Everything from creating, voting and viewing results happens within the farcaster frame.
 Users can choose to create a frame either from the website or directly from the frame.
 Poll creators can choose an option to reveal the results during the voting period or reveal it once the poll ends.
 This provides more customization for the creators to set their poll to view realtime results or after reveal them after the poll ends.
 Poll creators or anyone can fund the gas to enable gasless voting for the polls.

-## Secret Network Integration Description

-I have done some research on how to make it as trustless as possible.
-There are several implementations to build this private voting system in faracster frames but the much secure ones require the user to redirect to a browser window to vote on a poll.

 ## Go-to-Market plan